Digits88/wp-session-manager/readme.md

 **Stable tag:** 1.0
 **License:** GPL v2 or later

-Adds controls to a user's profile screen for managing their logged-in sessions.
+Adds controls to the user profile screen and user editing screen for managing logged-in sessions.

-## WIP / POC / OMG ##
+## Beta ##

-This is under development.
-Don't use it.
+This is a working beta.
+Feel free to test and report issues.